 Rev. Margaret Minnicks is an ordained Bible teacher.
 She writes many articles that are Bible lessons.

 The Book of Habakkuk is known as "a book of questions" because the minor prophet asked God a series of questions in the short book of only three chapters.
 Habakkuk could not understand what was going on around him.
-Therefore, he had questions about his nation just as people today in 2020 have questions about the things that are going on.
+Therefore, he had questions about his nation just as people today have questions about the things that are going on.

 Habakkuk couldn't help but notice that the nation was in chaos, with riots, laws not being followed, corrupt government officials, and worst of all there was no justice.
 Habakkuk didn't just complain.
 He asked God why these things were happening.
-He even went a step further and accused Him of doing nothing about it (Habakkuk 1:1-4).
+He even went a step further and accused God of doing nothing about it (Habakkuk 1:1-4).

 When God finally responded to Habakkuk's questions, the answers were nothing that Habakkuk expected to hear.
 What God told Habakkuk might be the same as what He is telling us today about the evil and mystifying things that are going on around us.